Last Updated on October 27, 2022

 About Dr. Rebecca Achen

-Rebecca M. Achen, Ph.D., is a professor of sport management at Illinois State University.
+Rebecca M. Achen, Ph.D., is an assistant professor of sport management at the University of the Pacific.
 She has extensive experience in sport marketing and sales and concentrates her research on relationship marketing and social media in professional sport.

 I realized that was a potential option for me and took a couple courses in the kinesiology and anatomy field.
 Although I liked it, I didn’t see myself pursuing it as a career.
 However, I quickly realized I could match business and sport together so I did an undergraduate degree in sport management.
 I worked a little bit in independent baseball and college sports, and eventually decided to go back and work at the university in college admissions for a couple of years.